English articles: Word order

 See also English determiners and Determiners and adjectives.

 Definite article: the, þe, ye

 The only definite article in English is the word the, denoting person(s) or thing(s) already mentioned, under discussion, implied, or otherwise presumed familiar to the listener or reader.
 The is the most commonly used word in the English language, accounting for 7% of all words used.

 The can be used with both singular and plural nouns, with nouns of any gender, and with nouns that start with any letter.
 This is different from many other languages which have different articles for different genders and/or numbers.

 Ye form

 In Middle English, the digraph th was written using the letter thorn, and thus the modern form the was written as þe.
-For reasons explained at The but in summary, þ came to be replaced in printing by the letter y.
+For reasons explained at The, þ came to be replaced in printing by the letter y.
 Thus þe became ye and that in turn led to titles like Ye Olde Curiosity Shoppe.